illinois-cs241/illinois-cs241.github.io/_posts/2016-09-15-mini-valgrind.md

 layout: doc
 title: "Mini Valgrind"
 permalink: mini_valgrind
+learning_objectives:
+  - Using Metadata to Bookkeep segments of memory
+  - Memory Management and Linked Lists
+  - Prepartion for the Malloc MP
+  - malloc(), free(), realloc()
+  - Learning what Valgrind Does
 ---

-## Demo

-Your section leaders will demo a implementation of a working Mini Valgrind.
-Please also make an effort to read over the code that is provided for you.

-## Learning Objectives

-*   Metadata
-*   Review of memory management and linked lists
-*   Preparation for the Malloc MP

 ## Overview